 Here's some possible, non-linguist etymologies for various Western words for "witch", just for fun.

 In the Iberian Romantic languages, a witch is called a bruja or bruxa [bru-ha], which could very simply descend from Proto-Indo-European brewwaną.
 These may descend from Celtiberian or a more basal collection of pre-Celtic languages in the Peninsula.

 Non-Iberian Romantic languages use the pure latin form of the striga, from which Italian Strega descends.
 The etymology of this word originates most likely with strix, the screech-owl and possibly a sacred grove.
-If you know anything about Late Neolithic symbolism, this should raise your antennas plenty.
+This word descends from Proto-Indo-European streyg (line) and includes in its descendants the word 'strike'.

 Two Basque words for witch are sorgin and beragin.
 The Basque etymological dictionary suggests origins meaning [to give life + maker] and [grass + maker] respectively.
 Basically, you have roots for sorcery and beer + maker. (obviously a non-IE language)

 Germanic languages use the word wicce [witch].
 Wicce could descend directly from Proto-Indo-European, to mean to bend, modify or change.
 Convenient because she is a shapeshifter, or does conversion mean fermentation, which curiously denotes a process after the boil?
 When you try and unscramble the egg with the very complicated sound changes in Pre-Pt Germanic, more possibilities come to the surface.

 Pitch, as to pitch yeast during brewing descends from PIE pech which variously gave us words for pitch, as a plant resin used to modify, also pitcher as a small beaker for drinking (not for pouring koolaid) or for black.
 The word bitch possibly also descends from pech as describing a she-wolf or a whorish woman, which may have frozen in Lappish pittja.